hindu-comm/weblogs/manasataramgini/2021/11/2021-11-27_the-strange-case-of-the-apastamba-sprite.md

 name thinking we may use it in place of an amum in the prayoga?”
 L:
 “Hmm… I was puzzled by that and unsure if it was written in some strange script, and didn’t know what to make of it.
 That’s why I made sure not to use it in any prayoga.”

+## Conclusion
 They sprinkled some water on Yashashravas and asked him to conclude his japa with an arghya using the Mṛtyulāṅgala mantra.
 S: “Yashashravas, I believe you should have a smooth saṃdhyā this evening.”

-L: “The tale of the late snātaka indeed reminds me of the V1 who is mentioned to have been orginally seized by a piśāca-graha in the tale of the Piśācamocana-tīrtha.”
+L: “The tale of the late snātaka indeed reminds me of the V1 who is mentioned to have been orginally seized by a piśāca-graha in the tale of the Piśāca-mocana-tīrtha.”
 Later that evening, Somakhya’s father drove them to the caitya, where, after the initial darśana-s, they went to the sub-shrine of the Ātreya to deliver the offerings.
 Since Lootika and Somakhya had a fear of dogs, they let Yashashravas